 The composer and musician Patrick Grant was born in Detroit in 1963 and lives and works in New York City.
 He's an alumnus of Robert Fripp's Guitar Circle and founded the Tilted Axes Project, which took electric guitarists (and the occasional Chapman Stick player) out of the studio and on to the streets of the city.
-He's a friend of several of my friends in the United States, and today we'll all be celebrating the event that he founded that takes place every year on August 24th: International Strange Music Day.
+He's a friend of several of my friends in the United States, including the aforementioned Chapman Stick player, Jeremy Nesse.
+Today on Fifty/Ninety we'll be celebrating the event that Patrick founded which takes place every year on August 24th: International Strange Music Day.
 Patrick's message for the day is simple and laudable: he wants people to play and listen to types of music they have never experienced before.
 The definition of what constitutes "strange" is left to the player or listener—which maximises the opportunity for fresh discoveries and having fun.
 It's a wonderful idea.
 Push your musical boundaries!

 So what am I going to do today that I've not done musically before?
 I'm glad you asked.
 While I was helping to clear my father's house earlier this month, I rescued a couple of battered old Hohner harmonicas that are older than I am.
 They had been sitting in a drawer, untouched, for decades; the last time I can remember my father ever playing them was back in the 60s.
 Right now they're sitting on a chair in the studio, waiting for me.
 I've never used a harmonica on a track before.
 In fact, I've hardly ever played one.
 Today is therefore going to be about changing that fact.